Levetiracetam concentrate solution for IV infusion

 rash, itching or hives on the skin.

-If you are not sure whether you should be given this medicine, talk to your doctor, nurse or pharmacist.
+If you are not sure whether you should be given this medicine, talk to your doctor,

 Before you are given it